 So you're thinking about marketing in China and you want to know if you can replicate your inbound or content marketing strategy you've been using elsewhere?
-The good new is that content marketing does work in China – however the bad news is it often doesn't work very well and you'll face much bigger barriers for not only getting found online, but also user engagement.
+Inbound and content marketing does technically work in China – however the bad news is it often doesn't work very well and you'll face much bigger barriers for not only getting found online, but also user engagement.
 Like marketing anywhere else in the world, there is a balance of inbound and outbound that must be found to have a successful campaign in China.

 Inbound vs Outbound in China

 It's been proven over many years and many studies that inbound marketing generates a far better ROI than outbound marketing.
 So it's no wonder why so many businesses, who are looking at moving to China, try to take the same approach.
 Before we dive into the optimal marketing approach for China, let's have a quick look at the differences in the digital market there and how that will impact your digital marketing strategy.

 Search Engines in China

 There are many different search engines in China, but like the rest of the world, one has a much bigger market share than the rest.
 With around 70-80% market share, Baidu dominates the search marketplace for both SEO and SEM.

 Baidu is notorious for 'over-monetising' their platform with the front page of a Baidu search being almost entirely ads (unlike Google and other search engines which prefer organic content).
 Baidu also has a strict approval process for all businesses advertising on their platforms, which also goes through government censors.
 Many Chinese netizens believe that this process means that advertised content is often more credible than organic content.
 It's also intentionally unclear as to what's sponsored vs what's organic unlike other search engines which need to clearly list when something is sponsored content.